General

 |

 Final report and dissemination report eligible for dissemination of results (i.e. rating of “Accepted” or above) will be uploaded to the Research Fund Secretariat’s website within one month after closure of project.
-According to the agreement, the Government or principal applicant/administering institution shall have the right to use the Materials for non-commercial academic purpose without the consent from each party. |
+According to the agreement, the Government or principal applicant/administering institution shall have the right to use the Materials for non-commercial academic purpose without the consent from each party.
+An “abridged secondary publication” has been added to the title of the dissemination reports to be uploaded to the Secretariat’s website for public access. |

 4. |